Q&A on the malaria vaccine implementation programme (MVIP)

-In November 2016, WHO announced that funding for the first phase of MVIP had been mobilized from Gavi, the Vaccine Alliance (up to US$ 27.5 million), The Global Fund to Fight AIDS, Tuberculosis and Malaria (US$ 15 million) and UNITAID (US$ 9.6 million).
+In November 2016, WHO announced that funding for the first phase of the MVIP had been mobilized from Gavi, the Vaccine Alliance, The Global Fund to Fight AIDS, Tuberculosis and Malaria and UNITAID.

-16. Why is MVIP being rolled out only in Africa, and not in other regions?
+17. Why is the MVIP being rolled out only in Africa, and not in other regions?

 The WHO African region bears the greatest burden of malaria worldwide.
+Most malaria illness and deaths in this region are caused by the parasite targeted by the RTS,S vaccine (P. falciparum).
 In recent years, malaria death rates in the region have dropped significantly following a major scale-up of LLINs, ACTs and other malaria control measures.
 However, the disease continues to take a heavy toll: in 2015, there were an estimated 394 000 malaria deaths in the region, mainly among young children.
 5 The RTS,S malaria vaccine was developed for use in Africa and for African children.
 Additional studies will be needed before the vaccine can be recommended for use outside Africa.

 Existing WHO-recommended interventions for malaria control include: LLINs, indoor residual spraying with insecticides, preventive treatment for infants and during pregnancy, prompt diagnostic testing, and treatment of confirmed cases with effective anti-malarial medicines.
 In the Sahel, a sub-Saharan region of Africa, seasonal malaria chemoprevention is recommended in areas with highly seasonal malaria transmission.
 Deployment of these tools has already dramatically lowered the malaria disease burden in many African settings.
 The disease burden can be further lowered through the continued scale-up of these existing control measures.